symfony2admingenerator/GeneratorBundle/Resources/doc/install/general-configuration.md

 By default, this bundle will perform a `DELETE` query for batch remove action.
 This reduces the number of queries required for this action, but no lifecycle events are called (eg. for soft-delete).

-If set to true, the bundle will iterate over objects, removeing them one by one via ObjectManager/DocumentManager/QueryClass remove/delete method.
+If set to true, the bundle will iterate over objects, removing them one by one via ObjectManager/DocumentManager/QueryClass remove/delete method.

 ### Twig